cool1228/celestraUILIBZ-/README.md

 ## Full Example

-See [`Example.lua`](Example.lua) in this repository for a complete working script that demonstrates every element type.
+See [`example.txt`](example.txt) in this repository for a complete working script that demonstrates every element type including the new Mobile Button.

 ---